saucedor/E2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ### Explanation:
 - At each step, the PDA uses the top of the stack and the current input symbol to decide whether to expand a rule or match a terminal.
-- After consuming all input symbols and emptying the stack, the sentence is accepted as valid according to the grammar.
+- After consuming all input symbols and emptying the stack, the word is accepted as valid accord to the grammar.

 This example confirms that the grammar is suitable for parsing using a context-free automaton like a PDA.